ILIAS-eLearning/ILIAS/docs/documentation/input-processing.md

 like we need for constructors of datastructures.

 We furthermore propose to unify the two concepts on a library level as well and propose `Refinery` as name for the new library.
+The existing `Validation` and `Transformation` libraries should be merged into this new library.
 The factory for its structures should then be organized as such, where the different groups are explained in the following sections:

 - **to**: Combined validations and transformations for primitive datatypes that establish a baseline for further constraints and more complex transformations